 - tape record and replay

 - use mnemonics

 - Test techniques:

 - Determine the type of tests that are easiest for you to do successfully (objective, essay, oral) and try to enroll in a class where the instructor tests in that fashion.

-- If the test is essay, practice writing answers to made up test questions.
+- If the test is an essay, practice writing answers to make up test questions.

 - Eat and sleep before a test!

-- Make notes for yourself before starting the test, fi you have to remember formulas, etc. This will keep you from forgetting due to test anxiety.
+- Make notes for yourself before starting the test, if you have to remember formulas, etc. This will keep you from forgetting due to test anxiety.

 - Read the directions!!!